GoInterject/GoInterject.github.io/wAbout/Why-CIOs-Like-INTERJECT.md

   * Report-activity-logging that provides insights to usage patterns and dependencies

-Leveraging INTERJECT's technology, CIOs will achieve all of these.
+Leveraging Interject's technology, CIOs will achieve all of these.
 And it is done by retaining control of customization.
-INTERJECT need only be called when internal resources are too busy with other priorities.
+Interject need only be called when internal resources are too busy with other priorities.